Graduate Program FAQ

 Who will help me with my course plan?

-Professor Tien Lee is the Graduate Director.
+Dr. Matt Tidwell the IMC Program Director.
 He will help you determine how this course of study can best accomplish your educational and professional goals.
 He also can provide information about course scheduling, about your thesis/project and how to put your committee together.
 In addition, you should seek advice from the faculty members teaching your classes and serving on your thesis/project committees.

 Jammie Johnson is the Graduate Academic Advisor.
 She serves all graduate students as the “technical” adviser: what counts, hours left to complete, courses needed, etc. She is available by phone and email and she visits the KUEC campus several times a year for student appointments.
 Jammie also advises students on the admission and enrollment processes, progress toward degree, curriculum and graduation requirements, and on submitting the thesis/project.